 Clementine: The Woman Who Could Challenge an 8

 8s are notoriously difficult partners.
-They dominate conversations, make unilateral decisions, and hate being challenged.
+They dominate conversations, make unilateral decisions, and don't take well to being challenged.

 So how did Winston Churchill stay married for 57 years?